Seventh Avenue station (IND lines): Station layout

-The station serves two distinct subway lines that do not interconnect.
-On the IND Sixth Avenue Line, uptown trains (heading west through the station) merge with the IND Eighth Avenue Line along Central Park West, while downtown trains (heading east through the station) run along the IND Sixth Avenue Line.
-On the IND Queens Boulevard Line, uptown trains (heading east through the station) go to Queens via the 53rd Street Tunnel, while downtown trains (headed west through the station) merge with the Eighth Avenue Line south of 50th Street.
+The station serves two distinct subway lines that do not interconnect at the station.
+On the Sixth Avenue Line, uptown trains (heading west through the station) merge with the IND Eighth Avenue Line along Central Park West, while downtown trains (heading east through the station) run along the Sixth Avenue Line.
+On the Queens Boulevard Line, uptown trains (heading east through the station) go to Queens via the 53rd Street Tunnel, while downtown trains (headed west through the station) merge with the Eighth Avenue Line south of 50th Street.
 There is no way for trains to travel between Central Park West and Queens, or between the Sixth Avenue Line and the lower section of the Eighth Avenue Line.
 West of the station, the southbound Sixth Avenue Line track (internally labeled as track B3) rises above both Queens Boulevard Line tracks (D3 southbound and D4 northbound), which in turn are above the northbound Sixth Avenue Line track (B4).

 Exits

-This station has two main exits: one at the westbound end of the station at Broadway, and one in the middle of the station at Broadway.
-The westbound exit has staircases leading to the northeast and southeast corners of 53rd Street and Broadway.
+This station has two main exits: one at the western end of the station at Broadway, and one in the middle of the station at Seventh Avenue.
+The western exit has staircases leading to the northeast and southeast corners of 53rd Street and Broadway.
 The middle exit has staircases leading to the northeast and southeast corners of 53rd Street and Seventh Avenue.